Hôtel d'Europe: Background and history

 Originally, the Hôtel d’Europe was a large private mansion built in the 16th century (1580).
 It belonged first to several noble families from the Comtat Venaissin.
 In 1740, the house was bought by François de Boutin de Valouse who carried out significant construction work and transformed the building.
 It then took on the look of a large hôtel particulier of Classical style.
 The architecture has barely been changed since then.

 In 1775, the building became the Hôtel de Graveson when it was bought by Jean-Baptiste de Graveson.
 He was a direct descendant of Antoine d'Amat de Graveson, who, in 1652, married Marguerite de Crillon, granddaughter of Louis des Balbes de Berton de Crillon, for whom the Place Crillon in Avignon (where the hotel is located) was named.

-Facing the Hôtel de Graveson, on the other side of Place Crillon, was the Hôtel du Palais Royal which was owned by Claude Pierron and his wife Catherine.
-This is the hotel in which Napoleon’s Marechal Guillaume Brune would be assassinated in 1815.
+Facing the Hôtel de Graveson, on the other side of Place Crillon, was the Hôtel du Palais Royal, which was owned by Claude Pierron and his wife Catherine.
+This is the hotel in which Napoleon’s Marshal of the Empire (Maréchal d'Empire) Guillaume Brune would be assassinated in 1815.

-On September 25th 1799, when her husband died, Catherine Pierron bought the Hôtel de Graveson and the same year converted it into a hotel, the Hôtel d’Europe.
+On September 25, 1799, when her husband died, Catherine Pierron bought the Hôtel de Graveson and the same year converted it into a hotel, the Hôtel d’Europe.

 The Hôtel d’Europe rapidly established an excellent reputation, possibly thanks to Catherine Pierron’s natural sense of service, or to its beautiful and well-shaded courtyard or, perhaps, due to it being conveniently close to the River Rhône.

 In 1830, Catherine Pierron’s son, Narcisse, was married at the age of 47.
 His mother, who was then 74, bequeathed the hotel to him.
 He proved to be a dynamic and successful manager.

-1854 was the year when the railway lines between Marseilles and Avignon and Paris and Avignon were opened.
+1854 was the year when the railway lines between Marseille and Avignon and Paris and Avignon were opened.
 The train station was built on the other side of town, so the Hôtel d’Europe became farther from the center of town.
 Narcisse Pierron, who was then 71, decided to create his own omnibus line, which enabled his guests to come and go between the train station and the hotel.
 This was one of the first omnibus lines in Avignon.

 Marie-Rose, Narcisse’s daughter, took over after his death in 1855.
 She went on to manage the hotel, with her husband Emile Perre, until her own death in 1874.

 In 1884, the Hôtel d’Europe and Marie-Rose Perre’s possessions were sold at auction to one of her grandsons: Marie Joseph Narcisse Pierre.

 In 1904, the telephone was installed at the hotel.
 The Hôtel d’Europe was one of the first three hotels in Avignon to be connected by telephone.

-During World War II, the Hôtel d’Europe was requisitioned by the German army from November 19th, 1942 to August 23rd,1944.
+During World War II, the Hôtel d’Europe was requisitioned by the German army from November 19, 1942, to August 23, 1944.